tabiya-tech/taxonomy-model-application/backend/README.md

    After running the above command, the `postinstall` script in the [package.json](package.json) will also run, and it will build and link the [api-specifications](/api-specifications/readme.md) dependency.

+## Running

+This backend is not designed for local development, you can't run it locally,

+>It is specifically designed for deployment on [AWS Lambda](https://aws.amazon.com/lambda/), utilizing [plumni](https://www.pulumi.com) for its construction.
+It is composed of cloud functions, which are not designed for local execution.
+This architecture choice emphasizes the backend's alignment with cloud-based environments, making it unsuitable for local development or API testing throught the REST Client apps such as postman.

+_For more information check the IaC [README](iac)_

 ## Testing
 ### Unit Tests
 To run the unit test cases for the application, execute the following command: